zero-to-mastery/resources/generalResources.md

 * [Udacity](https://www.udacity.com/): A website for learning different concepts of computer science.
 * [Udemy](https://www.udemy.com/): A website for learning anything that you want to learn.
 They have many courses in technology, general topics etc..
 * [W3Schools](https://www.w3schools.com): A comprehensive learning resource covering HTML, CSS, JavaScript and more.
 Has interactive tutorials as well as quizzes.
+* [OSSU](https://github.com/ossu/computer-science): The OSSU curriculum is a **complete education in computer science** using online materials.
+It's not merely for career training or professional development.
+It's for those who want a proper, *well-rounded* grounding in concepts fundamental to all computing disciplines, and for those who have the discipline, will, and (most importantly!) good habits to obtain this education largely on their own, but with support from a worldwide community of fellow learners.